pxpunx/rpi/cm4/compute_blade/m2/nvme/README.md

 1. Save `boot.conf`; Ctrl-X, Y, Enter.
 1. `./update-pieeprom.sh`
 1. `cd ../`
-1. `sudo ./rpiboot -d recovery` (see example output below)
+1. `sudo ./rpiboot -d recovery`

-The update should be complete.
-Reboot the Compute Blade and it should boot from the attached NVMe SSD.
+Once the update is complete (see output examples below), reboot the Compute Blade and it should boot from the attached NVMe SSD.

 ## Examples